-The story of Holbrook Toy Shelties (formerly Sprightly Shelties) is that of a long time love of collie dogs.
+I have a long time love of collie dogs, historic living and education, horses, farming, etc. Growing up homeschooled allowed me to pursue these interests.
 As a child I had wanted a collie companion to take on my adventures for as long as I could remember.
-However larger dogs did not suit my lifestyle.
+I loved the old books that told of almost human collie dogs (Click here for my recommended reading page).
 Then I discovered Toy Shelties in 2001 and acquired a tiny sheltie named Sima (Shee-ma is Gaelic meaning treasure).
-Sima was 11" tall and loved playing soccer.